kwohlfahrt/puzzles/aoc_2019/README.md

 but the entire input must be streamed to the FPGA as downloaded.
 No pre-processing to parse integers or translate characters is allowed.

-I have a [DE-10 development board][DE-10] development board to run it on, this uses Intel/Altera's Cyclone V FPGA.
+I have a [Cyclone V GX Starter Kit][Kit] development board to run it on, this uses Intel/Altera's Cyclone V FPGA.

 ## Building